 Use Your Time Wisely

 Instead, you can hire web developers, SEO experts, and even writers to keep up the content on your site, make sure it is optimized, and make sure you are getting the traffic you want and need to build your property investment business.
-Just like you would not do every part of a remodel, but would contract some out, you can do the same for your content creation and strategy.
+Just like you would not do every part of a remodel but would contract some out, you can do the same for your content creation and strategy.

 Once you have started a blog, one of the keys is to be faithful.
 Be constantly creating and posting new content.
 Even if you have hired someone, be a part of that process.
-Your website is your own, and you need to understand what is happening and include yourself in that process.
+Your website is your own; you need to understand what is happening and include yourself in that process.

 A blog can be an effective way to build your property investment business.
-You’ll have to know your audience, create content for them, and know your SEO before you will get all the results you are looking for, but in the long run your time and effort will be worth it.
+You’ll have to know your audience, create content for them, and know your SEO before you get all the results you are looking for, but in the long run, your time and effort will be worth it.